griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 The main entry point `suspend` begins with an implicit [Default Dispatcher](https://kotlinlang.org/docs/coroutine-context-and-dispatchers.html#dispatchers-and-threads) (backed by a shared pool of threads on JVM).

-The wrapping `coroutineScope` will wait for child coroutines, completed, cancelled, or when an exception is raised.
+Wrapping with `coroutineScope` will wait for child coroutines until completed or cancelled (when an exception is raised all children in the scope are cancelled).

 **Example 1** using select: